Jake1Egelberg/DEAR/README.txt

 ------------------------------------------------------------

-GENERAL STEPS OF RNA-SEQ:
+GENERAL STEPS OF DEA:

-1) Build index of reference genome (human/hg19/hg38 or mouse/mm9/mm10)
+1) Build index of genome of interest
 2) Align RNA reads to index
 3) Count reads at each location and measure differential expression between high quality reads

 ------------------------------------------------------------

-DOWNLOAD FASTQ FILES (see video https://youtu.be/wlld8AkRMT8):
+USING DEAR:

 1) Identify sequences to analyze from NCBI SRA (Sequence Read Archive).
 Must be from human or mouse samples. https://www.ncbi.nlm.nih.gov/sra/